vitor-dev-linux/QueryConverterSqlMongo/README.md

 **Key Features:**
 - Supports complex WHERE conditions with logical operators (AND, OR, NOT)
-- Handles JOIN operations (converted to $lookup aggregation)
-- Converts SQL functions (COUNT, SUM, AVG) to MongoDB aggregation operators
+- Converts SQL functions (COUNT, AVG) to MongoDB aggregation operators
 - Processes GROUP BY with HAVING clauses
-- Maintains ORDER BY, LIMIT and OFFSET functionality
+- Maintains ORDER BY, LIMIT functionality
 - Type conversion for values (strings, numbers, booleans, null)
 - Comprehensive error handling